 When you’re first diagnosed with a dairy/milk allergy, it can be completely overwhelming.
 Dairy can be found in just about every corner of the grocery store.
-Not only are there obvious sources, but dairy can hide under different names.
-We’re going to break it down for you so you can spot dairy in the wild and avoid it.
-If you have a severe dairy allergy, you’ll need to assess if you’re able to tolerate food made on shared equipment with dairy, as well as a shared facility with dairy.
+Not only are there obvious sources, but milk can hide under different names.
+I’m going to break it down for you so you can spot milk in the wild and avoid it.
+If you have a severe milk allergy, you’ll need to assess if you’re able to tolerate food made on shared equipment with milk, as well as a shared facility with dairy.

-When it comes to dairy, you may hear terms such as:
+When it comes to milk and dairy, you may hear terms such as:

 - Lactose/Lactose Free

 - Cow’s Milk Protein Allergy (CMPA)